 Earlier in October, we unveiled plans for the inaugural Pyongsong Startup Festival.
-It was slated to be a new direction for Choson Exchange workshops, and even bigger and better than our previous November workshops in the DPRK.
+It was slated to be a new direction for PY Ventures’ workshops and partnership with Choson Exchange, and even bigger and better than our previous November workshops in the DPRK.
 With a revised format and record number of workshop leaders, it was tricky, it was risky, but it was also — a success.

 And it couldn’t have been done without our workshop leaders.